youngkar/github-workshop/README.md

 - Everyone in your team: Run the following commands in the following order to send your changes to the remote repository.
 When you run these commands, read what Git tells you in response because you will probably be able to understand it!
 If you want to get a clearer idea of what these commands do, check out [Git: The Simple Guide](http://rogerdudler.github.io/git-guide/) and scroll down a bit.

-  1. `git pull` Checks whether your local repo is up-to-date with your remote repo, and makes it up-to-date if it is not
+  1. `git pull` Checks whether your local repo is up-to-date with your remote repo, and makes it up-to-date if it is not.

-  2. `git add <filename>` or `git add *` Tells Git that you would like to stage a particular modified file to be uploaded, or that you would like to stage all modified files to be uploaded
+  2. `git add <filename>` or `git add *` Tells Git that you would like to stage a particular modified file to be uploaded, or that you would like to stage all modified files to be uploaded.

   3. `git status` Asks Git to show you the status of your modified files (how many of them are staged vs. unstaged).
 This is an optional step.